djthorpe/go-pico/doc/INSTALLATION.md

 ## Install

-There is then a script ypu can use to install the remaining dependencies:
+There is then a script you can use to install the remaining dependencies:

 ```zsh
 GOPICO="0.0.1"